Set Yourself Apart in a Successful Physician Site Visit

 Don’t overlook the details.

-Downtime to recharge mentally and physically will be important so you have the stamina to be at your best.
 Remember, you’re interviewing the practice, too.
 Pay attention to what they’ve planned for your site visit.
 Think about whether the agenda fits your interests and ask for changes to the schedule if you need to.

 Don’t bypass the chance to talk with locals.